bigchaindb/bigchaindb/docs/server/source/production-deployment-template/troubleshoot.rst

 .. note::

-   Please make sure the storage disks you are using is not already being used by any other PVs and to check the existing PVs in your cluster, run the following command to get PVs and Storage disk file mapping.
+   Please make sure the storage disks you are using are not already being used by any other PVs.
+To check the existing PVs in your cluster, run the following command to get PVs and Storage disk file mapping.

    .. code:: bash